zhengfj1994/MRM-Ion_Pair_Finder/README.md

 ## How to use
 ### R
 R code named "MRM_finder.R" is stored in "R" folder.
-The function named "MRM_finder" is used to pick ion pairs from ms1 peak detection result ans mgf files.
+The function named "MRM_finder" is used to pick ion pairs from ms1 peak detection result and mgf files.

 ### Matlab
 There is a user mannal saved in "Matlab" folder.